NassimAbid/OpenGL_Solar_Scene/README.md

-## Overview of the Coursework
+## Overview

-This coursework is an individual project, and you will need to demonstrate and explain your work in a dedicated lab session.
+This is an individual project, and you will need to demonstrate and explain your work in a dedicated lab session.
 Furthermore, you will need to submit your original solution for this coursework consisting of a small written technical report including code.
 The main learning objective of this coursework is for you to create your demo scene, in doing so